Ranked #248 car in the UK · Saloon · 170 units sold last year

 What does the Bentley Flying Spur cost to run?

-Expect around 48 mpg combined, £195 a year in road tax, about £290 for a standard annual service.
+Expect around 22 mpg combined on the Flying Spur V8, £200 a year in road tax, about £290 for a standard annual service.
 The full cost-of-ownership table above breaks this down per year and per mile for the exact year and mileage you choose.

 Answers are generated from this car's Forecourt data — DVSA MOT records, DfT licensing statistics and our valuation model — and update with the weekly data refresh.